 So you might imagine I was pretty bummed to find the desktop version of CeltX was pretty much gone from the internet, with relative few exceptions.
 It’s not the greatest screenwriting app ever, but it was free, and it was decent.
 And now it’s pretty much gone.

 But recently I decided, as a screenwriter and an artist, and especially as someone running a company that provides script coverage, that that simply wasn’t acceptable.
 Yes, there will always be the writers who stick to their legal pads, or bang out their stories on a typewriter, but the vast majority of us are using computers.
 I feel that every time a screenwriting app morphs from free into paid or cloud-based, a small light goes out in the screenwriting universe, making it harder and harder for new screenwriters to get a foothold in a very, very competitive industry.

 So in response, I’ve made the old, non-supported, no-longer-developed CeltX desktop versions freely available below for download.
 Both PC and Mac.
 As far as I can tell, they’re the latest builds of the software before CeltX took them off nearly every nook and cranny of the net.
 Let me know if you’ve found something newer, or if you feel an older build is better.

 For the record, I know you can still find CeltX desktop versions out there in a few places, but I don’t know for how much longer, so I really just wanted to preserve the legacy of the desktop CeltX here, just in case those links go away someday.
 You know, for posterity.
 And for every screenwriter looking to jump in and start writing, without having to fork over cash for a monthly plan, or some big, bloated screenwriting suite they don’t need.

-PLEASE NOTE: CeltX cannot provide tech support for these versions below, as they’re focused on support for their new platform only.
-Nor can I provide any tech support.
+PLEASE NOTE: Neither we or CeltX can provide tech support for the desktop version of Celtx, as they’re focused on support for their new platform only.
 All that being said, you should find it super easy to figure out and get started with.